 During the initial County-wide shutdown in March of 2020, recreational library operations were temporarily suspended pending guidance from the Centers for Disease Control regarding the ability for COVID-19 to survive on surfaces and physical objects.
 Library staff implemented quarantine procedures for books once this guidance was available to ensure the virus could not be transmitted through book rotations.
-This procedure has continued throughout 2021.
 Importantly, law library operations were not impacted as the request process moved to a digital format in 2018.